SuperOfficeDocs/superoffice-docs/docs/document/templates/troubleshooting.md

 ### What can I do when this happens?

 * The first thing to try is to remove the template variables from the document and re-enter them manually (no copy/paste as this can contain formatting or other ‘hidden’ stuff).
-* For PowerPoint: The textboxes containing the template variables should be otherwise empty (pictures, other text and similar should be added in own boxes).
+* For PowerPoint: The text boxes containing the template variables should be otherwise empty (pictures, other text and similar should be added in own boxes).
 * Same goes for Excel: The cells containing template variables should otherwise be empty.
 * For Word documents: Turn ON ‘Show/Hide hidden characters' too see if Word has put something inside the template variable: